Unity-Technologies/2d-spriteshape-samples/Documentation/SpriteShape.md

 ![ExampleLvl 3](images/2D_SpriteShape_3.png)
 <br><sub>Fig 1: Examples of level designs using Sprite Shapes</sub></br>

 There are two parts to creating and editing Sprite Shapes, namely the **[Sprite Shape Profile](#SS-Profile)**, and the **[Sprite Shape Controller](#anchor-SS-Control)**.
-The Sprite Shape Profile** **contains the settings for the Sprite Shape Asset, such as all the Sprites included in the shape and the angle ranges that they are assigned to.
-The Sprite Shape Controller component allows you to edit a Sprite Shapeâ€™s outline into different shapes.
+The **Sprite Shape Profile** contains the settings for the Sprite Shape Asset, such as all the Sprites included in the shape and the angle ranges that they are assigned to.
+The **Sprite Shape Controller** component allows you to edit a Sprite Shape’s outline into different shapes.

 # <a id="SS-Profile"></a>Sprite Shape Profile